There have been events in Mandeville, in the past year that motivated us to bring this site up to date. Scroll down.

 Take the fire department figures out of the other towns and and recalculate the figures and Mandeville then becomes the highest spender

-The zoning commission was told that a precedent would be set as to density in Mandeville if they were to approve the resubdivision of the lots into 3 townhome lots, as two of the lots were less than 3000 square feet.
-The problem with that was that a precedent was set in 2005 and 2006 in the towncenter zoning, when two lots that were less than 3000 square feet were approved.
-The lot at 629 was approved for Trailhead Units LLC in 2005.
+The planning Director told the zoning commission that a precedent would be set if they were to approve the resub of the lot, as two of the lots were less than 3000 sq. feet.
+In 2005 and 2006 two of the prior lots were resubdivided at less than 3000 sq. feet.

 In the public record audio tapes of that meeting, Mr. Adams, Ms Kidd, and Mr. Clark, attempt to show why the facts should " not " be allowed to be discussed on the record.

 Those tapes are too large to post on this site.
 The tapes also reveal that the advertisement for the meeting was written incorrectly, which effectively voided the meeting

 and any vote by the board to do anything.
 The advertisement was written by the city attorney.
 The city attorney also mentioned in these tapes, that there were issues in the